-A student may officially withdraw from CSM by processing a Withdrawal from School form available through the Center for Academic Services & Advising (CASA).
+A student may officially withdraw from Mines by contacting the Associate Dean of Students and completing the Complete Withdrawal Request Form available through the Center for Academic Services & Advising (CASA).
 Completion of the form prior to the last day of scheduled classes for that term will result in W's being assigned to courses in progress.
 Failure to officially withdraw will result in the grades of courses in progress being recorded as F's.
 Leaving the School without having paid tuition and fees will result in a hold being placed against the transcript.
 Either of these actions would make future enrollment at CSM or another college more difficult.